sriramab/gamamanual/WikiOnly/NewVersionChanges.md

 * Monitor view
  * monitors can have colors
+ * monitors now have contextual menus depending on the value displayed (save as CSV, inspect, browse...)

 * GAMA-wide online help on the language
  * A global search engine is now available in the top-right corner of the GAMA window to look for GAML idioms